I am one year sober today.

 At the beginning of all of this, my therapist told me sobriety would be daily work for the rest of my life.
 At the time, I hated hearing that.
 I didn’t want it to be a daily effort.
 I just wanted it to be part of who I was, no effort needed.

 It turns out that she was right and, in the most surprising way, I’m glad she was.
-On a daily basis, I have to stick to a morning routine that includes not looking at my phone for the first hour, journaling, the AA Daily Reflections book, The Daily Stoic, and a long walk.
-I pay constant attention to my nervous system throughout the day.
-I go to therapy every week, consume a ton of sobriety content, and am constantly connected with other sober people.
-Most of what I do are wonderful practices for anyone, but I do them because I know that if I am not intentional and consistent about how I care for myself, I am more likely to slip.
+On a daily basis, I have to stick to a morning routine that includes not looking at my phone for the first hour, journaling, The Daily Stoic, and a long walk.
+I pay attention to my nervous system throughout the day.
+I go to therapy every other week, consume a ton of mental health content, and am always in connection with other sober people.
+Most of what I do are wonderful practices for anyone, but I do them because I know that if I am not intentional and consistent about how I care for myself, I am more likely to slip and want an easy crutch.

-While I am grateful for my sobriety and never wish I was a “normal drinker,” there are certainly occasional moments here & there that I am resentful of the fact that I have to be so constantly aware of myself.
-It’s in those times I bring myself back to the Serenity prayer and switch to an attitude of gratitude.
+While I am grateful for my sobriety and never wish I was a “normal drinker,” there are certainly occasional moments here & there that I am resentful of the fact that I have to be pretty constantly aware of myself.

 What’s Next in the Second Year?